RUSM Student Awarded First-Ever American Medical Society for Sports Medicine Student Scholarship

 Flash forward to December 2014 when Emma enrolled in the MERP program when referred by Ross University School of Medicine and then May 2015 where she and her fiancé landed on Dominica for Emma to begin her basic science coursework.
 Emma was committed to a rigorous study schedule but also became involved in the community and school – founding a RUSM sports medicine club, serving as the president and growing the club to 35 members, while also volunteering with PAWS at RUSM and serving on the Canadian Student Society.

 And today her journey to becoming a physician – specializing in family medicine and sports medicine – continues.
-She is currently finishing up her 4th year electives at Atlanta Medical Center and is slated to graduate from RUSM in December 2018.
+She is currently finishing up her 4th year electives at Atlanta Medical Center and is slated to graduate from RUSM.
 Next, she will apply for residency and be further on her path to becoming a practicing Non-Operative Primary Care Sports Medicine Physician.

 And to Emma the hours of studying, intense coursework and rotations, it’s still all worth it.
 “When I got to put on my white coat and walk the halls of a hospital for clinical rotations and scrub in alongside my peers – I knew that all my hard work had finally paid off and I cannot wait to start my next chapter in medicine.”